EnceladeCandy/IRIS/README.md

     <img src="assets/gif_dsharp.gif" alt="Animation" width="700">
 </p>

-This repository provides Python routines and tutorial notebooks used to generate the results presented in THIS PAPER.
+This repository provides Python routines and tutorial notebooks used to generate the results presented in [this paper](https://arxiv.org/abs/2501.02473).
 This work involves performing Bayesian inference on protoplanetary disk measurements from the DSHARP survey conducted by ALMA.
 The current code is somewhat experimental, so occasional bugs may be present.

 ## Getting started